draadnl/openstad-management-panel/README.md

-# An admin panel for creating & managing sites in the openstad ecosystem
+# An admin panel for creating & managing sites in the openstad ecosystem.

 ## Prerequisites
  - [Git](https://git-scm.com/)